WICG/webpackage/anti-tracking-threat-model.md

 ## Attacker goals that we want to frustrate

-1. The user does not want AdTech to be able to augment its profile of them while reading articles on `news.example`.
+1. AdTech wants to augment its profile of the user while the user reads articles on `news.example`.
-1. The user does not want AdTech's rich profile of them to influence the content of ads or articles on `news.example`.
+1. AdTech wants to use its rich profile of the user to influence the content of ads or articles on `news.example`.
-1. More abstractly, AdTech cannot transfer its unique ID for a user to the Javascript environment created for `news.example`.
+1. More abstractly, AdTech wants to transfer its unique ID for a user to the Javascript environment created for `news.example`.
-   1. Failing this, the user agent or external auditors should be able to detect that AdTech is tracking users.
+1. AdTech doesn't want the user agent or external auditors to be able to detect that AdTech is tracking users.

 # Attacks and their Mitigations